Alex Call Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.95 team ERA that ranks 11th among all MLB pitching staffs.
+- The Padres have the 10th-ranked team ERA across all league pitching staffs (3.96).

-- Padres pitchers combine to allow 55 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Padres pitchers combine to surrender 55 total home runs at a rate of 1.1 per game (to rank 12th in baseball).

-- The Padres are sending Weathers (1-2) to make his fifth start of the season.
-He is 1-2 with a 3.42 ERA and 14 strikeouts through 23 2/3 innings pitched.
+- The Padres will send Snell (1-6) to the mound to make his 10th start of the season.
+He is 1-6 with a 5.60 ERA and 48 strikeouts through 45 2/3 innings pitched.

-- In his last appearance on Sunday, May 14 against the Los Angeles Dodgers, the left-hander tossed 5 2/3 innings, allowing four earned runs while surrendering three hits.
+- The lefty's last appearance was on Saturday against the Boston Red Sox, when he threw four innings, surrendering six earned runs while giving up five hits.

-- The 23-year-old has put up an ERA of 3.42, with 5.3 strikeouts per nine innings, in six games this season.
-Opponents have a .222 batting average against him.
+- The 30-year-old has amassed an ERA of 5.60, with 9.6 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.